liuliu/ccv/doc/convnet.md

 The resize will take about 3 hours, and after that, train.txt and test.txt are generated from train-file.txt and test-file.txt by suffixing .resize.png on every line.

 Now, everything is ready.
-Assuming you have TITAN GPU as I do, it takes 9 days.
+Assuming you have a TITAN GPU as I do, it takes 9 days.
 And follows Alex procedure, the learn_rate will be decreased three times, for the specific image-net.sqlite3 you see in ./samples, I started with 0.01 learn_rate, decreased to 0.001 at 30th epoch, and then decreased to 0.0001 at 60th epoch, and then decreased to 0.00001 at 80th epoch.